-The spectre of a conservative Supreme Court is a fantasy3rd May 2018
+The spectre of a conservative Supreme Court is a fantasy

 On a July day in 2016 the soon to be President of the United States, Donald Trump, was campaigning in Cedar Rapids, Iowa.
 His electoral chances seemed dire, and the Republican nominee was all too aware of his unpopularity, even among die-hard conservatives.
 His response to them was simple: you don’t need to love me, but you still need to support me.
 “If you really like Donald Trump”, he proclaimed “that’s great, but if you don’t, you have to vote for me anyway.
 You know why?
 Supreme Court judges, Supreme Court judges.
 Have no choice, sorry, sorry, sorry.
 You have no choice.”

 It was an argument that seemed too hard to deny.
 Antonin Scalia, the court’s champion of conservative jurisprudence, had died in February, and for the first time since 1971 the possibility of a majority liberal court loomed.
 To committed Republicans the prospect was disheartening to say the least, heralding an America with more abortions, fewer guns, and ever greater federal overreach.

 There was, however, also the scent of opportunity in the air: the court’s liberal wing was getting old.
 Ruth Bader Ginsburg, now 85, had undergone treatment for colon cancer in 1999 and pancreatic cancer in 2009.
 Her colleague Stephen Breyer was now 78.
 And Anthony Kennedy, the one-time conservative who was shifting ever closer to the centre, had reached 81; by November rumours had begun to swirl that he was ready to step down to spend more time with his family.
 As Trump toured the country, there was the sense more vacancies on the court would soon follow.
 While the bench might turn liberal, it could equally easily be rendered conservative for a generation.
 That was, of course, if Donald Trump won the election.